Friday, November 29, 2024

 There was a period when my family dynamic wasn't so dynamic.
 When we as a family had left Siesta Key and moved closer to town, to 1632 Floyd Street.
 It lasted for about 2 years, from 1957 through '58.

-This past month, after being washed away by Helene and blown by Milton, Sandy and I have repeated the same.
-We left the island, but this time permanently.
-For me all told, having been there some seventy years, now found Floyd once again.
-We took an annual lease on an unfurnished cottage, just a few houses down from that nearly forgotten early memory.
+This past month, after being washed away by Helene and blown by Milton, my wife and I have repeated the same.
+We left Siesta Key behind, but this time permanently.
+For me all told, having been on the island some seventy plus years, I randomly now found my family's old neighborhood street once again.
+There we took an annual lease on an unfurnished cottage, just a few houses down from that nearly forgotten, early childhood.

 My mother looking not so happy.
 She wasn't.
 1957